Idris Ali (politician)

-Idris Ali is an Indian politician and a Member of Parliament for the 16th Lok Sabha from Basirhat, West Bengal.
-He won the 2014 Indian general election as an All India Trinamool Congress candidate.
+Idris Ali (30 December 1950 – 16 February 2024) was an Indian politician who was a Member of Parliament for the 16th Lok Sabha from Basirhat, West Bengal.
+He was elected in the 2014 Indian general election as an All India Trinamool Congress candidate.

+Early life and education

+Idris Ali was born on 30 December 1950.
+He was educated at St. Paul's Cathedral Mission College and Surendranath Law College.

 Political career

 Ali started his political career with Indian National Congress.
 In the 2014 Indian general election, he was elected as a member of parliament from the Basirhat seat on an All India Trinamool Congress ticket.
 He won by a margin of 109,000 votes.

 In January 2017, Ali lodged a police complaint for allegedly receiving a death threat in a phone call.
 He claimed that the caller was a Bengali from Dubai and had said that Ali would be killed for supporting the Trinamool Congress.

 On 13 March 2019, Mamata Banerjee announced that Ali would not contest the upcoming general election.

 Views

-Ali has likened party president and chief minister Mamata Banerjee to Mahatma Gandhi.
+Ali likened party president and chief minister Mamata Banerjee to Mahatma Gandhi.
 He said that like Gandhi, Banerjee was "a symbol of communal harmony and peace".
-He has also equated Banerjee with the Hindu goddess Saraswati and the Christian missionary Mother Teresa for doing "developmental work".
+He also equated Banerjee with the Hindu goddess Saraswati and the Christian missionary Mother Teresa for doing "developmental work".

-Ali has also said that the state of West Bengal and the country would burn if Banerjee was arrested in connection to the Saradha Group financial scandal.
+Ali also said that the state of West Bengal and the country would burn if Banerjee was arrested in connection to the Saradha Group financial scandal.
 However, his party's secretary general Partha Chatterjee said that the party did not support Ali's views.

 After the Pathankot attack, Ali said that Prime Minister Narendra Modi had "links" with the terrorists.
 However, the spokesperson of the party Derek O'Brien said that Ali's comments were "not the view of the party".